-The process of choosing a comment topic is as important as the continuing research and writing process that follows.
+The process of researching and choosing a comment topic is as important as the continuing research and writing process that follows.

 Here are a few citations to recent comments published in Marquette law journals that demonstrate topicality, relevance, and scholarly quality.
 This is not an exhaustive list, but these comments illustrate the goal of a student comment and show exemplary work done by your peers: